jikurata/events/README.md

   -  priority: {*String*}: Setting this property to **'first'** will add the handler to the front of the queue.
 Default behavior adds handlers to the end.
 ## Version Log
 ---
+**v2.4.2**
+- Fixed a bug that allowed a null handler argument to bypass a validation check

 **v2.4.1**
 - Fixed a bug with ```options.priority = 'first'``` that caused the Event to remove an event from the list, instead of adding one.